 General education provides intellectual flexibility and knowledge to support lifelong learning that will prepare graduates for success in a rapidly changing world.

 General Education Content

-College-level prerequisite content provides foundational knowledge on which to build the radiation therapy content.
-The prerequisite content may also fulfill general education requirements at the college level.
-It is recommended that the prerequisite content be obtained through credit bearing college course work.
+College-level coursework provides foundational knowledge on which to build the radiation therapy content.
+The framework for general education may be delivered prior to or congruent to the professional curriculum.